 2. Emotional hurt

 The study also found that women are more emotionally distraught after a breakup, as they tend to emotionally invest more in a relationship (1).
-While the man in the relationship is also traumatized, his immediate emotional pain of a breakup could be less when compared with the woman.
+While the man in the relationship suffers from loneliness, humiliation, and is also traumatized, his immediate emotional pain of a breakup could be less when compared with the woman.

 3. Post-breakup stress

 The trauma and stress after a breakup is deep for both the man and the woman.
-However, men are more stressed out and try hard to divert their minds and avoid the pain.
+However, men suffer more from insecurity and try hard to divert their minds and avoid the pain.
 Research done by Lancaster University says that women also fight the post-breakup blues but are capable of gathering themselves better (2).

 4. Timeframe to overcome breakup